chuanqin3/udacity-linux-configuration/README.md

 - `$ sudo chown -R grader:grader catalog`
 - `$ cd catalog`

-4. Now we clone the project from Github: `$ git clone [your link]` Copy your link from here is the easiet way:
+4. Now we clone the project from Github: `$ git clone [your link] catalog` Copy your link from here is the easiet way:
 ![it works!](https://github.com/callforsky/udacity-linux-configuration/blob/master/pic/pic11.png)

 5. Create a .wsgi file: `$sudo nano catalog.wsgi` and add the following into this file